jeremykendall/php-domain-parser/README.md

 At any given moment the `Pdp\Domain` instance can tell you whether it is in `ASCII` mode or not.

+> [!WARNING]
-**Once instantiated there's no way to tell which algorithm is used to convert the object from ascii to unicode and vice-versa**
+> Once instantiated there's no way to tell which algorithm is used to convert the object from ascii to unicode and vice-versa

 ~~~php
 use Pdp\Domain;